RubenDillon/cybele/Thinfinity-VirtualUI/v3/developer/readme.md

-# Deploying Thinfinity VirtualUI in the Developer workstation
+# Using a Developer workstation with Thinfinity Virtual UI

-In this tutorial we will be deploying and configuring Thinfinity Virtual UI in the developer workstation.
+In this tutorial we will be deploying and configuring Thinfinity Virtual UI in a developer workstation.

 We define the following scenario
-- We have a Windows workstation to be used as developer with Visual Studio 2022 Community Edition
+- We have a Windows workstation used by a developer with Visual Studio 2022 Community Edition
 - We have the Thinfinity Workplace environment already deployed

 Download and configure the virtual UI